benhoyt/merovius.github.io/_posts/2013-10-11-how-to-cgolf.markdown

 around that for now by using `(exit(0),1)` instead.
-If you connect expressions by `,` they are evaluated in succession (contrary to using boolean operators for example) and the value of the last one is becoming the value of the whole expression - so our `void`-expression evaluates to 1 in this case.
+If you connect expressions by `,` they are evaluated in succession (contrary to using boolean operators for example) and the value of the last one is becoming the value of the whole expression - so our `exit`-expression evaluates to 1 in this case.

 <a name="4272ca2a181e8f50c1645b793c7a1338f9ff1502"></a>
 `exit` is still pretty long (especially with the added parens and comma-expression), so we want to avoid it too.
-Here comes a notably quote of the organisator of the competition into action: “The return value isn't important, as long as the output is correct.
+Here comes a notable quote of the organisator of the competition into action: “The return value isn't important, as long as the output is correct.
 So it doesn't matter if you segfault or anything”.
 This is the key to